yungpiggy1219/Rift-Rewind-Hackathon/HACKATHON_GUIDE.md

 ### TypeScript Errors?
 - Run `npm run build` to check for issues
 - Most errors are from missing types - add them to `lib/types.ts`

-### API Rate Limits?
-- Riot API has rate limits - implement caching
-- Use mock data for development to avoid limits

 ## 📝 Submission Checklist